ExpressionEngine/ExpressionEngine-User-Guide/source/development/module_tutorial.rst

 The full example module can be `downloaded from GitHub
 <https://github.com/EllisLab/ee-tuts-download-module>`_.

-Note: if you have not already read the `Modules Overview <./modules.html>`_, you will want to do so in order to obtain the greatest value from the tutorial.
+Note: if you have not already read the :doc:`Modules Overview </development/modules>`, you will want to do so in order to obtain the greatest value from the tutorial.